mcci-catena/Catena-Sketches/catena4612_simple/README.md

 ### gitboot.sh and the other sketches

 Many of the sketches in other directories in this tree are for engineering use at MCCI.
 The `git-repos.dat` file in this directory does not necessarily install all the required libraries needed for building the other directories.
 However, many sketches have a suitable `git-repos.dat`.
 In any case, all the libraries should be available from [`github.com/mcci-catena/`](https://github.com/mcci-catena/); and we are working on getting `git-repos.dat` files in every sub-directory.

+## Meta

+### Trademarks and copyright

+MCCI and MCCI Catena are registered trademarks of MCCI Corporation.
+LoRa is a registered trademark of Semtech Corporation.
+LoRaWAN is a registered trademark of the LoRa Alliance.

+This document and the contents of this repository are copyright 2021, MCCI Corporation.

+### License

+This repository is released under the [MIT license](../LICENSE.md).
+Commercial licenses are also available from MCCI Corporation.

+### Support Open Source Hardware and Software

+MCCI invests time and resources providing this open source code, please support MCCI and open-source hardware by purchasing products from MCCI, Adafruit and other open-source hardware/software vendors!

+For information about MCCI's products, please visit [store.mcci.com](https://store.mcci.com/).